Thunder Out of China: Reception and influence

 Critics saw the book in a different light.
 Some of Chiang's biographers blamed White and Jacoby for popularizing Joseph Stilwell's low estimation of Chiang and not realizing that Stilwell's American belief in offensive warfare led him to falsely assume that Chiang was reluctant to fight the Japanese..
 And another study charged that White "knowingly misrepresented the political situation in China because he believed the survival of China and the defeat of fascism depended on it."

 Geraldine Fitch, a long-time Shanghai resident and friend of the Chiangs, for instance, replied in a detailed pamphlet, "Blunder Out of China," published by the American China Policy Association.
 She did not assume that White and Jacoby were communists, but said a "red streak of bias" runs through the book and that "an easy fluency hides an appalling ignorance of China."
 Since the authors did not go to China until after the war had started they "lack the perspective to compare New China... with Old China."
 The farmer of China, she continues, has not been "beaten, swindled. and kicked about," as the communists claim, but is an "independent, industrious. cheerful individual," a higher percentage of whom own their own land than do American farmers."
-She says White does not see that China "is in the vanguard against the agression of Communism."
+She says White does not see that China "is in the vanguard against the aggression of Communism."

 Henry Luce turned against White, his one-time protegee.
 When they passed on the street, he refused to tip his hat and denounced "that book by that ugly little Jewish son of a bitch."
 But Christopher Jespersen concludes that the American public soon lost interest in China and the impact of the book was "ephemeral at best".